 Whole Grains

 Whole grains contain lots of fiber and B vitamins.
-Fiber can with problems women on the menopause regularly have.
-These include lowering cholesterol, blood sugar levels and prevent constipation.
+Fiber can with problems women on menopause regularly have.
+These include lowering cholesterol and blood sugar levels and preventing constipation.

 Another study including 11,000 postmenopausal women found women who consumed on average 4.7g of whole-grain fiber per 2000 calories had a 17% lower mortality rate than women who only consumed 1.3g of whole-grain fiber per 2000 calories (5).